VithushanE/LoanApprovalPrediction/README.md

 ![image](https://github.com/user-attachments/assets/466dfbe9-4b62-4603-8ed5-634359970ca1)

-Table of Contents
-About The Project
-Built With
-Getting Started
-Dependencies
-Contributing
-License
-Authors
-Acknowledgements

 About The Project

 This project is part of a Kaggle competiton, where participants are given a train & test dataset, with the objective of trying to predict which loan would default.
 The target variable "loan_status", is labeled in the train dataset, but the test dataset does not have the target variable.

 By building a model using the train dataset, this model is then applied to the test dataset, and the model will predict whether or not a specific loan will default or not.